5 Things To Know About Maternal Mental Health

 Planning ahead may help prevent some of these issues

-And there are things you can do to help prevent postpartum depression, says Dr. Sterling (she even created on the topic.)
+And there are things you can do to help prevent postpartum depression, says Dr. Sterling (she even created a free workbook on the topic.)
 One important aspect is prioritizing sleep at the end of pregnancy, and making a plan to get some restorative sleep postpartum, whether that means relying on outside support, pumping milk, or supplementing so a partner can take over a feed.
 “Sometimes, if you are experiencing postpartum depression or anxiety you may just need a few nights of sleep,” she says.
 “When you're really struggling, sleep is critical for your brain.”

 If you or someone you care about is struggling, contact Postpartum Support International for more information; their helpline can connect you with the resources you need.
 If you or someone else are in crisis, contact your physician, local emergency number, the National Crisis Text Line (text HOME to 741741), or the National Suicide Prevention Hotline (1-800-273-8255).